ElenaCM-0/disys/assumptions.md

 - If, as the host, I get null in a socket, I will close it and assume that person is no longer in the playing party
 - The main stores the time it took for the users to reply to the playing party request
     - To handle this I have added two methods:
-        - getSeconds (private, it will return the seconds the time it took for the users to reply to the playing party request)
+        - getMilisec (private, it will return the seconds the time it took for the users to reply to the playing party request)
         - getNearestChange (public, taking into account the seconds it took to reply and the current time, it returns the time the next change can take place)
 - For UTC time I am using the seconds since EPOCH
 - The fields in the action message are as follows: